AminBhst/brisk-browser-extension/README.md

 As of version 1.3.0, Brisk supports browser integration that allows for capturing downloads from the browser and adding them directly into the app.

 ## Features
-- Capture download requests from the browser and directly adding them to Brisk
+- Capturing download requests from the browser and directly adding them to Brisk
-- Extract all download links from a selected text and add them to Brisk all at once
+- Extracting all download links from a selected text and adding them to Brisk all at once

 ## Demo
 <img align="center" src="Brisk-Demo.gif">